automl/SMAC3/main/_sources/advanced_usage/8_logging.rst.txt

 Custom File
 -----------

-Sometimes, the user wants to disable or highlight specifiy modules.
+Sometimes, the user wants to disable or highlight specify modules.
 You can do that by passing a custom yaml file to the facade instead.

 .. code-block:: python